 Alternatively, you can ‘bolt on’ Unemployment Cover to Income Protection – but you need to check with your adviser about the ins and outs of this and whether it’s suitable for you.
 There are very few, if any, circumstances in which it would be suitable to buy Unemployment Insurance for the self-employed, for instance.

-One thing to note, however, before you think that your policy will be the same as any other is that because you are self employed, you won’t be eligible to claim under an unemployment plan.
+One thing to note, however, before you think that your policy will be the same as any other is that because you are self employed, it can be very difficult to claim if you choose to include unemployment insurance.

 If you are a sole trader, your policy can cover between 50% to 70% of your profit before tax (i.e. your revenue minus your costs but before tax).
 Sole traders would typically take out Self-Employed Protection, which has only slight differences compared to a typical policy.